 24. Duplicate toys

-25. Toys your kids have outgrown, are broken or missing pieces
+25. Toys your kids have outgrown, are broken or are missing pieces

 A quick way to start decluttering the toys is to get rid of anything outgrown, broken, missing pieces or simply not played with.
 Do a quick sweep through the toys and get rid of the easy toys to let go of.